-The following sections describe the contents and organization of this guide, Securing WebLogic Server, as well as new and changed security features in this release.
+This chapter describe the contents and organization of this guide, Securing WebLogic Server, as well as new and changed security features in WebLogic Server 10.3.6.

 This document explains how to configure WebLogic Server security, including settings for security realms, providers, identity and trust, SSL, and Compatibility security.
 See Related Information for a description of other WebLogic security documentation.